 - A short call with a strike price above the current spot price

-A Little More on What is a Fence in Financial Investments
+How Does a Fence in Financial Investments Work?

 In a real scenario, farmers construct a fence around a property to ensure that animals wander within the property area and do not go outside it.
 Likewise, a fence in finance ensures that an option movement investment returns stay within the set limit.
 Investors may want to employ a fence in case there is an increase in the value of the underlying security.
 Employing it reduces the risk of investors incurring a loss.
 Upon the expiration of options, investors design the strategy to help keep the investments value between the short call and long puts strike prices.
 Note that the expiration date of the options is the same.
 So, during the purchase of the underlying security, the option premiums are supposed to balance each other.
 Also, its derivative investment should be zero.
 In addition, a fence position sets a ceiling as well as a floor price for the limit possible losses and underlying assets for the investor.
 However, if the financial instruments price happens to drop below the strike level of the sold put, then the investor will begin taking part in any financial instruments additional price decline.
 Also, a fence as an option strategy creates a range around either a commodity or security by use of options.
 Though it offers protection against substantial downside losses, it sacrifices part of the underlying upside potential of the asset.
 Generally, there is a creation of value band around a given position in order for the holder not to worry when it comes to market movements.
 Also, he or she benefits from the position like payments from the dividend.